-Construction: maximum grant/PF amount is based on residential projects, the maximum grant/PF per residential connection is \$45,000.
+Construction: Maximum grant/PF amount is based on residential connections.
+For treatment system and/or collection system improvements, the maximum grant/PF per residential connection is \$45,000.

 For septic-to-sewer or regionalization projects, the maximum grant/PF per residential connection is \$125,000.
-Projects are eligible for 100 perfect grant/PF.
+Projects are eligible for 100 percent grant/PF.